vilchola/test/readme.md

 ## Once you are finished...

-- Upload your solutions to a public repository in GitHub or similar services.
+- Upload your solutions to a public repository in GitHub or similar services
-- Share your repository link with us by email to cllanos@pamer.edu.pe
+- Send your solution link to cllanos@pamer.edu.pe